Russian jokes: Poruchik Rzhevsky

-Poruchik (First Lieutenant) Dmitry Rzhevsky (Sometimes spelled Rzhevskiy) of the jokes is a cavalry (Hussar) officer, a straightforward, unsophisticated, and innocently rude military type whose rank and standing nevertheless gain him entrance into high society.
+Poruchik Dmitry Rzhevsky of the jokes is a cavalry (Hussar) officer, a straightforward, unsophisticated, and innocently rude military type whose rank and standing nevertheless gain him entrance into high society.
 In the jokes, he is often seen interacting with the character Natasha Rostova from the novel War and Peace by Leo Tolstoy, who would act as his opposite, showing the comedic contrast between Rzhevsky and Rostova's behavior.
-The name is borrowed from a character in a 1960s comedy, Hussar Ballad, bearing little in common with the folklore hero.
+The name is borrowed from a character in a musical comedy, Hussar Ballad (1962), having little in common with the folklore hero.
 The 1967 film rendering of War and Peace contributed to the proliferation of the Rzhevsky jokes.
 Some researchers point out that many jokes of this kind are versions of 19th-century Russian army jokes, retold as a new series of jokes about Rzhevsky.

 Rzhevsky is often depicted as having a casual, nonchalant attitude to love and sex: